10 Films To Watch If You Like Kota Factory on Netflix

 The Miracle Worker is an inspiring true account story that depicts the early phase of Helen Keller’s life, played by Patty Duke.
 When Helen was very young she was infected with a virus due to which she lost her hearing and sight.
 She is then compelled to grow in the difficult world without the presence of light and sound in her life.
 This makes Helen into a violent and irascible individual.
 Her helpless parents are forced to appoint Annie Sullivan, played by Anne Bancroft, as a tutor to bring some solution to Helen’s troubled life.
 Annie works in the Perkins Institute for blind people.
 As Annie meets Helen and her strict and disciplined regime begins, we unravel how a strong determination can work as a miracle in one’s life.

-Under the deft directorial flair of Arthur Penn, the beautifully structured film is cleverly centered around the turmoil in the life of a differently-abled girl.
-The narrative of the film is finely balanced to meet the demands of characterization, performance, and storytelling that focuses its attention on the role played by the teacher in bringing about an attitudinal change in helpless individuals.
+Under the deft directorial flair of Arthur Penn, the beautifully structured film cleverly centres around the turmoil in the life of a differently-abled girl.
+The narrative of the film finely balances itself to meet the demands of characterization, performance, and storytelling that focuses its attention on the role played by the teacher in bringing about an attitudinal change in helpless individuals.
 At the 35th Academy Awards, the film won awards for best actress as well as best supporting actress.

 2. The Breakfast Club (1985)